jacko529/php-test/README.md

 The only one not complete is update file.

-Only a couple of tests created, run the script as normal.
+Only a couple of tests created, run the vendor script as normal to look and see.